 Home | Status of Jar | Gallery | Events | Contact | The Rotifers Club

-Looking Forward to 2024!
+Looking Forward to 2025!

-Stay tuned for exhibits, presentations and interactive workshops for 2024.
-In 2023, The Science Jar (tm) is thankful to have had the opportunity to do exhibits, displays and interactive exhibits and workshops at The Milford Public Library, The Clinton-Macomb Public Library, St. Clair County Public Library, and the Center Line Public Library.
+Stay tuned for exhibits, presentations and interactive workshops for 2025.
+In 2023 and 2024, The Science Jar (tm) is thankful to have had the opportunity to do exhibits, displays and interactive exhibits and workshops at The Milford Public Library, The Clinton-Macomb Public Library, St. Clair County Public Library, and the Center Line Public Library.
 An interactive workshop was conducted at the CLPL and a two day interactive educational display at the 2023 Earth Fair.
-Stay tuned for the 2024 calendar of events as it develops.
+Stay tuned for the 2025 calendar of events as it develops.
 Some respond with "ewwwwwwwwww" others with "cool!"
 Regardless, it is through The Science Jar (tm) that many people learn for the first time that cyclops do exist! that rotifers play important roles in our fisheries! that vorticella are amazing for bioengineering and that stylonychia are a ciliate that can actually crawl as well as that these microorganisms are important for natural water clean-up of natural detritus and pollutants that end up in our waters as well as human health and medical advancement.
-The microorganisms this project are focused on may be small but they are important and I am looking forward to a 2024 filled with events!
+The microorganisms this project are focused on may be small but they are important and I am looking forward to a 2025 filled with events!
 Stay Tuned!

 Informative/Photo Display: Milford Public Library